tomka75/sp-dev-docs.de-de/docs/general-development/how-to-use-the-closeworkbook-method-call-asynchronously.md

 However, any Web service call takes time.
 Depending on the way your server is installed, the way that you access it, and how much stress the server is under, the call can take anywhere between 50 milliseconds to 500 milliseconds.
 It can also take longer, but only if your server is under severe stress.
 Because a failed **CloseWorkbook** method call is not actionable, you do not need to wait for it to finish to see whether it succeeds.
 Because of this, you can usually make the call asynchronously and save some operation time.

+> [!NOTE]
-> **Hinweis:** Wenn Ihre Anwendung einige Aufrufe an Excel Services ausführt und dann beendet wird, möchten Sie eine Arbeitsmappe möglicherweise synchron statt asynchron schließen.
+> Wenn Ihre Anwendung einige Aufrufe an Excel Services ausführt und dann beendet wird, möchten Sie eine Arbeitsmappe möglicherweise synchron statt asynchron schließen.
 Rufen Sie in diesem Fall die Methode **CloseWorkbook** statt der Methode **CloseWorkbookAsync** auf.
 Begründung: Wenn Sie den Prozess nach der Durchführung eines asynchronen Aufrufs sofort verlassen, ist es gut möglich, dass der Aufruf nicht weitergeleitet wird.